Some riders love getting home after a hard ride on the track or trail and cleaning up their bike to a showroom shine.

 Others dread it.

-One thing is clear - whether you love or hate cleaning your bike - it has to be done.
+One thing remains clear - whether you love or hate cleaning your bike - it has to be done.
 A good cleaning takes some time but it doesn't have to be painful.
 With practice and some tips, you don't necessarily have to spend as much time cleaning your bike as you did riding it.
 Though we certainly understand if you want to spend that much time cleaning.
 It's a thing of beauty after all!

-Note: Degreaser is not for use on plastic parts.
+Note: Don't use degreaser on plastic parts.

 Dirt Bike Cleaners